Welcome to our guide to Plumpton Racecourse.

-The track at Plumpton Racecourse is left-handed, tight and undulating, that favours handy sorts well due to its sharp curves and measures just over a mile.
+The track at Plumpton is left-handed, tight and undulating, which favours handy sorts well due to its sharp corners and measures just over a mile.
 The finish is slightly uphill and races tend to start in earnest before heating up just before the end.
 The course ranks high for casualties, but this tends to reflect more in the age of the horses raced there, usually novices, rather than the quality of the track itself.
-The fence at the top of the hill is particularly tricky and has caught out many a racer!
-The hurdles course sits directly outside the chase course.
+The fence at the top of the hill is particularly tricky and has caught out many a runner!

-Plumpton Racecourse is reputed as a ‘nursery course’, meaning it is where trainers bring their most promising novices to challenge and train them to pave the way in their career.
+Plumpton is reputed as a ‘nursery course’, meaning it is where trainers bring their most promising novices to challenge and train them to pave the way in their career.

 As horse racing gained popularity across the country, Case extended the venue’s facilities for horses too.
 The first few years hosted very little horseracing (for a variety of reasons), but in 1889, the hare coursing ceased and it became exclusively a horse racecourse.

 It was sold again in 1998 to Peter Savill and Adrian Pratt, who continued to invest in the course and ensure it was protected from property developers looking to purchase – and permanently close – the site.

-In 2009, Plumpton Racecourse hit industry headlines by being the place for Tony McCoy to ride his 3,000th winner, on Restless D’Artaix, trained by Nicky Henderson.
+In 2009, Plumpton hit industry headlines by being the place for Tony McCoy to ride his 3,000th winner, on Restless D’Artaix, trained by Nicky Henderson.

-Main Races and Events
+Main Races and Events Held at The Course

 Other notable races include the December Novice’s Chase, run over two miles and one furlong.